 Types of Evidence to Collect

 Collecting strong evidence is necessary to prove fault and secure compensation in a car accident claim.
-The more documentation you have, the better you can demonstrate how the accident happened and its impact on your life.
+One of the first steps is to report the accident claim to law enforcement and your insurance company.
+The more documentation you have, the better you can demonstrate how the accident happened and how it impacted your life.
 Evidence can come from multiple sources – below are key types of evidence that can support your case.

 Police Report